Canadian Apartment Properties Real Estate Investment Trust - Asset Resilience Ratio

 Asset Resilience Ratio Trend (2020–2025)

 This chart shows how Canadian Apartment Properties Real Estate Investment Trust's Asset Resilience Ratio has changed over time.
-See CAR-UN total equity for net asset value and shareholders' equity analysis.
+See CAR-UN equity financing ratio to measure how much of total assets are equity-financed.

 Liquid Assets Composition Over Time